fermatspace/cleanPlutusProject/README.md

 |   └── Utils.hs                        (some basic tool that help compile to plutus core and encode datums and redeemers|
 └── testnet                             (A folder where you can test your scripts on testnet and store/construct transactions)
     └── keys
+         └── genKeys.sh                 (A little script to generate keys to use on testnet)
 ```

 ### Feature request?